 There’s no shortage of great pizzas in Scottsdale.
 Whatever your fancy, you’re sure to find a restaurant serving up a pie that satisfies – from hearty deep-dish with thick crusts encasing a bounty of sauce and cheese to fragrant pizzas turned out of an Italian wood-burning oven.
-Regardless of which camp you are in, here are the best pizzas in Scottsdale.
+Regardless of which camp you are in, here are the best pizza restaurants in Scottsdale.

 Pomo Pizzeria Napoletana boasts Italy’s revered VPN (Verace Pizza Napoletana) accreditation, meaning that their authentic Neapolitan pizza is made according to traditional criteria.
 An imported Italian oven reaches 900 degrees and delivers a pizza that cooks in 60-90 seconds, creating the venerable Neapolitan pie with its traditional wet center and puffy, char-flecked crust.
 “It gives you that fresh and juicy, authentic pizza Napoletana,” says owner Stefano Fabbri proudly.
 To truly experience a taste of Napoli, order the Bufala Verace topped with basil, San Marzano tomatoes, and creamy rounds of imported mozzarella di bufala.